Fossil record of fire: Charcoal

-The loss of volatile elements during combustion means that charred remnants are shrunk in volume.
-The refractory nature of the charcoal enhances preservation potential.

-Evidence of lightning strikes is usually difficult to link to specific fires; occasionally, they may scorch trees, but fulgarites - fused sediments where a strike has melted together the soil - are occasionally preserved in the geological record from the Permian onwards.

-Fossilized trees that survived fires can also provide evidence of fire frequency - especially when scorch marking can be related to the annual growth rings of the affected tree.
-These are more useful for relatively recent times.
-There is a report of this phenomenon in pre-Tertiary strata.

-Charcoal - a fire proxy

 The distribution and occurrence of charcoal in sediments is widely used to understand paleo-wildfire events.
-Wildfires are natural events that burn wildlands - forests, grasslands, and prairie - leading to the destruction of ecosystems and can be traced through charcoal records.
-Charcoal is the largest product of fire by size and often deposited in layers of sedimentary rocks and lakes.
-Charcoal is formed from incomplete combustion of terrestrial ecosystems (vegetation) and its evidence describes fire disturbance regimes - frequency and intensity (magnitude) - and the rate of accumulation through time.
-Studies on charcoal as a fire proxy are scale-dependent and are broadly grouped into macroscopic charcoal (this refers to local wildfire events) and microscopic charcoal (describes the regional scale of wildfire events).
-Evidence of charcoal records are important in studies of paleoecology and archived in the Global Charcoal Database, which has been used to aid the reconstruction of fire history, test hypotheses, and model fire-vegetation-climate relationship.
-This evidence of past fire regimes has been used to understand past vegetation changes in vegetation, evolution of plants on Earth, and other ecological processes driving the terrestrial and aquatic ecosystems.
-To examine the intensity and frequency of local fire regimes, charcoal is processed using microscopes.
+Wildfires are natural events that burn wildlands - forests, grasslands, and prairies - and drive cyclical ecosystem turnover, which is traceable through charcoal records.
+Charcoal is the largest product of fire by volume and is often deposited in layers of sedimentary rocks and lake sediments.
+Charcoal is formed from incomplete combustion of vegetation in terrestrial ecosystems and its evidence describes fire disturbance regimes—frequency and intensity—and the rate of accumulation over time.
+Studies on charcoal as a fire proxy are scale-dependent and are broadly grouped into macroscopic charcoal, which refers to local wildfire events, and microscopic charcoal, which describes the regional scale of wildfire events.
+Evidence of charcoal records is important in studies of paleoecology and archived in the Global Charcoal Database, which has been used to aid the reconstruction of fire history, test hypotheses, and model fire-vegetation-climate relationship.
+This evidence of past fire regimes has been used to understand past vegetation changes, the evolution of plants on Earth, and other ecological processes driving the terrestrial and aquatic ecosystems.